Polarization Dynamics of X-Ray Synchrotron Emission from a Multi-Zone Blazar Jet: Implementation of a Multi-cell model of the blazar zone

 \section{Implementation of a Multi-cell model of the blazar zone}

-Similar to previous modeling attempts \citep{Kiehlmann_2017, Marscher_2014}, we describe the jet emitting region as $N$ independently-emitting cells.
+Similar to previous modeling attempts \citep{Kiehlmann_2017, Marscher_2014}, we describe the jet emitting region as $N$ independently-emitting cells of comparable physical size.
 The emission from each cell is represented by the radiative output of a PIC simulation run powered by either a magnetized turbulence or magnetic reconnection simulation run.
 Our inhomogeneous blazar zone model is then the sum of the emission from all $N$ cells.

 Each incarnation of our model is represented by the choice of whether the individual cells are powered by magnetic reconnection or magnetized turbulence and three additional parameters: the number of cells $N$ that contribute to the observed emission, the set of viewing angles $\{\theta_\mathrm{v}\}$ that the model can draw from to represent the emission from individual cells, and a power-law index $\alpha$ that determines the distribution of relative weights (or brightnesses) of the emitting cells.
 In the following, we describe the role that each parameter has in the final model output.